Divalproex sodium: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Abdominal pain, nausea, diarrhea, constipation, dizziness, drowsiness, weakness, and weight loss are the most commonly reported side effects.
-May also cause bleeding gums, bloating or swelling, cough, a tremor, hair loss, ataxia, nystagmus, skin rash and thinking difficulties.
+- Abdominal pain, nausea, diarrhea, constipation, dizziness, drowsiness, weakness, or weight loss.
+May also cause bleeding gums, bloating or swelling, cough, a tremor, hair loss, ataxia, nystagmus, skin rash, and thinking difficulties.
 More likely to cause drowsiness in the elderly.

 - Side effects such as an increase in liver enzymes and thrombocytopenia (a decrease in platelet numbers in the blood) are more prevalent at higher dosages.

-- Liver failure resulting in death has occurred with divalproex treatment.
-Most cases have occurred during the first six months of treatment and in children under two with severe seizure or metabolic disorders, mental retardation, or taking multiple anticonvulsants.
+- Liver failure resulting in death has occurred with Divalproex treatment.
+Most cases have occurred during the first six months of treatment and in children under two with severe seizure or metabolic disorders, mitochondrial disease, mental retardation, or taking multiple anticonvulsants.
 Liver tests should be conducted before treatment and then repeated periodically thereafter.

-- Generally should be avoided in women who are pregnant or planning a pregnancy due to the risk of birth defects (such as neural tube defects).
-However, divalproex may be considered if there is no other suitable treatment for a woman's seizure or bipolar disorder.
+- Generally should be avoided in women who are pregnant or planning pregnancy due to the risk of major birth defects (such as neural tube defects), neurodevelopmental disorders, and decreased IQ scores following in utero exposure.
+However, Divalproex may be considered if there is no other suitable treatment for a woman's seizure or bipolar disorder.

 - May cause a lowering of body temperature (hypothermia) and hypersensitivity reactions.